Broda's Tariff Updates and Announcements

 Because patients tend to be safer when comfortable, we created our one-of-a-kind Comfort Tension Seating® system.
 Unlike conventional sling-style wheelchairs, Comfort Tension Seating® consists of individual straps that mold to the user’s body, creating a supportive seating surface.

 In summary, a Broda wheelchair is an excellent seating solution for Parkinson’s disease.
-Check out our recommendations for the best wheelchairs for Parkinson’s below.

 1. Pelicioni, P. H. S., Menant, J. C., Latt, M. D., & Lord, S. R. (2019).
 Falls in Parkinson’s Disease Subtypes: Risk Factors, Locations and Circumstances.
 International Journal of Environmental Research and Public Health, 16(12), 2216. https://doi.org/10.3390/ijerph16122216